pisv/gethandly.wiki-playground/Step-Two.md

 of the source file's contents.
 There are two predefined properties:

 * the full text range of the source element
-* the text range of the source element's identifier if there is one
+* the text range of the source element's identifier (if there is one)

-Besides, source elements can define their own, specific properties to be stored in a `SourceElementBody`.
+Also, source elements can define their own, specific properties to be stored in a `SourceElementBody`.

 That was a bit of theory behind these two methods.
-See the [System Overview] (http://www.eclipse.org/downloads/download.php?file=/handly/docs/handly-overview.pdf&r=1) for more information on the architecture, and the Javadocs for a detailed description of the protocols.
+See the [System Overview] (http://www.eclipse.org/downloads/download.php?file=/handly/docs/handly-overview.pdf&r=1) for more information on the architecture, and the API Javadocs for a detailed description of the protocols.

 In our case, the Foo language is based on Xtext, so parsing is